National AI Awards 2025Discover AI's trailblazers! Join us to celebrate innovation and nominate industry leaders.

 HSB Technical Ltd is a specialist recruiter within the Power & Propulsion, Shipbuilding, Shipping & Energy and Aerospace sectors.
 We have several permanent and contract vacancies for multiple businesses across the UK and overseas – visit our website or LinkedIn page for more.

-Our Client is looking for a Marine biased Engineer to Join their expanding Team.
+Our Client is looking for a Marine biased Engineer to Join the team for a 3 month contract.
 The Engineer will be responsible for the preparation, build and installation of engineering systems in line with the current drawings, specifications, and guidelines

 Day to day duties and responsibilities of the Marine Engineer: